SchwarzIT/onyx/apps/docs/src/development/grid.md

 ## Usage

-The grid layout is configured via the following classes.
-They must be set on the main element of your application.
+The grid layout is configured via the following CSS classes which must be set on the main element of your application.

 - `onyx-grid`: Sets up the grid wrapper which configures the grid layout depending on the breakpoint.
 Should be set on the main element of the application.